UsmanAleh/solidity-analysis-agent/README.md

 ## How It Works

-1. **Upload or Paste**: Add your smart contract (Solidity code or ABI JSON)
+1. **Upload or Paste**: Add your smart contract (Solidity code or ABI JSON).
-2. **Analyze**: The app uses WebLLM to analyze the contract and identify issues
+2. **Analyze**: The app uses WebLLM to perform a comprehensive analysis of the contract, understanding its logic, identifying potential vulnerabilities, and pinpointing areas for improvement.
-3. **Chat**: Ask specific questions about your contract in natural language
+3. **Chat & Explore**: Ask specific questions about your contract in natural language.
+Dive deeper into identified vulnerabilities or suggested improvements.
-4. **Review**: See detailed analysis of vulnerabilities and suggestions
+4. **Review & Implement**: Examine the detailed analysis, understand the identified issues, and implement the suggested improvements to enhance your smart contract.

 ## Technology Stack